 It would, of course, have been unthinkable that God should go back upon His word and that man, having transgressed, should not die; but it was equally monstrous that beings which once had shared the nature of the Word should perish and turn back again into non-existence through corruption.
 It was unworthy of the goodness of God that creatures made by Him should be brought to nothing through the deceit wrought upon man by the devil; and it was supremely unfitting that the work of God in mankind should disappear, either through their own negligence or through the deceit of evil spirits.
 (24)

 So, what was God to do?
 His beloved and high point of creation, his image bearers, were corrupted in nature.
-His love for His creation was too great to leave humans to descend into further death, disarray, and disorder.
+His love for his creation was too great to leave humans to descend into further death, disarray, and disorder.
 However, he could not simply step around the sentence of death pronounced in judgment over sin.
 The judgment of death handed down for sin was not arbitrary.
 Humans were created to draw life from their Creator and to be sustained by his fellowship and under his authority.
 His Word is life, and to reject that Word is to turn from existence to non-existence and to utterly forsake that which is true life.

 The heart of the divine dilemma lay in the rejection of life—and of existence itself—by humanity.
 God’s people had turned from true life to seek life in themselves, and thus began their descent into death and destruction.
 What could possibly bring them out of death and into life?
 What could reverse the course from non-existence to existence?
 Only the one who had originally given life.
 Only the true Word of God—who spoke creation into existence out of nothing—could bring life out of death.
 And so, he must go to the world he created and to the people he loved and take a human body in order to bring them to life.